GoldenC00kies/Creative_Coding_Portfolio/README.md

 <b> My improved Screensaver Project</b>
 <p>The link to my improved screensaver project can be found here: https://openprocessing.org/sketch/1350239</p>
 <b> What I improved upon</b>
 <p>When I submited a project for the screensaver assignment, what I submited wasn't my own code, but just someone else's that I tweaked slightly.
 I was originally going to submit something else, but I felt like it was way too simple.
 So, for my improved screensaver project, I have decided to showcase what I was originally going to turn in.
-This is an improvement upon my original screensaver project because, even though it is simple, I can say with a lot more confidence that this code is my own.
+This is an improvement upon my original screensaver project because, even though it is simple and was inspired by code from a tutoiral that we did in class, I can say with a lot more confidence that this code is my own and that I understand how it works.</p>